Santi-13/obisidian-notes-vault/Control/Model Predictive Control (MPC).md

 ![[Pasted image 20241003090746.png]]

-This is a main advantage of MPC controllers, as it can control the outputs of the system, while considering the
+This is a main advantage of MPC controllers, as it can control the outputs of the system, while considering the interactions between inputs.

 ![[Pasted image 20241003091151.png]]

+	Another advantage of MPC is its ability to handle constraints,